jonrau1/ElectricEye/README.md

 4. Navigate to the S3 console and locate the name of the S3 bucket created by Terraform for the next step.
 It should be in the format of `electriceye-artifact-bucket-(AWS_REGION)-(ACCOUNT-NUMBER)` if you left everything else default in `variables.tf`

 5. Navigate to the `auditors` directory and upload the code base to your S3 bucket

 ```bash
 cd -
 cd eeauditor/auditors/aws
 aws s3 sync . s3://<your-bucket-name>
 ```

 6. Navigate to the `insights` directory and execute the Python script to have Security Hub Insights created.
-Insights are saved searches that can also be used as quick-view dashboards (though no where near the sophsication of a QuickSight dashboard)
+Insights are saved searches that can also be used as quick-view dashboards (though nowhere near the sophistication of a QuickSight dashboard)

 ```bash
 cd -
 cd insights
 python3 electriceye-insights.py
 ```

-In the next stage you will launch the ElectricEye ECS task manually because after Terraform deploys this solution it will automatically run and it will fail due to a lack of Auditor scripts in the S3 bucket.
+In the next stage you will launch the ElectricEye ECS task manually because after Terraform deploys this solution it will automatically run, and it will fail due to a lack of Auditor scripts in the S3 bucket.

 ### Setup baseline infrastructure via AWS CloudFormation
 ---